Dr Julian Villabona-Arenas

 I'm a biologist interested in studying the evolutionary dynamics of viruses and translating this knowledge to public health.
 The primary tool I use is phylogenetics.

 I am a organizer of the Genomics Health Data module for the MSc Health Data Science.
-I also teach molecular epidemiology in the modules Molecular Virology; Epidemiology & Omics; and Epidemiology & Control of Communicable Diseases (ECCD); and Introduction to Outbreak Analytics Using R.
+I also teach molecular epidemiology in the modules Molecular Virology; Epidemiology & Omics; Epidemiology & Control of Communicable Diseases (ECCD); and Introduction to Outbreak Analytics Using R.